castle-xyz/sync.lua/docs/reference.md

 #### `Server:spawn(typeName, ...)`

 Create an entity of the given type.
-Automatically synchronizes the entity to all connected clients for which the entity is relevant.
+Automatically synchronizes the entity to all connected clients for which the entity is relevant (the actual synchronization is sent on the next `:process` call).

 ##### Arguments